PiercingSnowflake/FabulA-sPersonalTrackAnalyzer/README.md

 Using these tokens i requested the audio features of the songs in my new filtered dataset via the code in Absolute_Data_Collector.py yet this process was quite difficult.
 Because spotify web api allows me to send a limited number of requests per time interval. and as from my experience the time you need to wait after reaching the request limit is not some 1 hour waiting but posssibly 12 hours, possibly a day. maybe it can have a reset at a given time of the day i don't know.
-Yet my data was so big that i kept hitting this wall so i needed a way to walk around it.
+Yet my data was so big that i kept hitting this wall so i needed a way to walk around it. i already expected such a thing happening so i sent requests in batches of 100 tracks per request yet it still was quite long

 here is the solution i found.
 from some experience i knew that i could request around 60-70% of the data so i splitted my data into 2 with the help of the code Filtered_Splitter.py